MendezVic/server-alerts/README.md

 # server-alerts

-This is full stack app to show alerts from a database.
+This is full stack app really basic showing some alerts from a mysql database using React with Material UI, and NodeJS with Express for the Backend

 ## Run the app locally